 Sensor: Full-frame CMOS | Megapixels: 24.3MP | Autofocus: 51-point AF, 15 cross-type | Screen type: 3.2-inch tilting, 1,228,800 dots | Maximum continuous shooting speed: 6.5fps | Movies: 1080p | User level: Enthusiast/expert

 Can't quite stretch to one of our top three options?
 The D750 still packs a cracking 24.3MP sensor and is as weatherproof as the D810, yet it's roughly 25% cheaper.
-Compared to its baby brother, the D610, the D750 has superior AF, metering and video systems, as well as a wider sensitivity range.
-Its continuous shooting speed isn't quite as fast as some may have hoped for, whilst the HDR and other special effect modes have limited use.
-But on the plus side, you do get a useful tilting screen and Wi-Fi connectivity.
-The D750 is a well-rounded, well-priced choice for enthusiasts.
+Compared to its baby brother, the D610, the D750 has a superior 51-point AF system, as well as more advanced metering and video capabilities.
+That's not forgetting the wider sensitivity range, useful tilting screen and Wi-Fi connectivity.
+Its continuous shooting speed of 6.5fps isn't quite as fast as some may have hoped for, but on the whole the D750 is a well-rounded, well-priced choice for enthusiasts.

 Read the full review: Nikon D750